mikeconti/csc211-spring2025/labs/lab-11/readme.md

 ## 0. IDEA Course Feedback

-The IDEA student feedback period is now open for students.
+The IDEA student feedback period will be open on 4/17/2025 open for students.

 Please visit [https://uri.campuslabs.com/eval-home/](https://uri.campuslabs.com/eval-home/) to complete the IDEAs.
 You have received an email with instructions requesting they complete course feedback.
 They will continue to receive email reminders throughout the feedback period.